20+ Insider Small Balcony Garden Ideas to Make You Look Like a Pro

 If you’ve ever wanted to soak your feet in a hot tub while enjoying the fresh air and beauty of your balcony garden, then you’ve come to the right place.

-Start by getting an approval from your homeowners’ association or property manager.
-Next, have the building architect or engineer evaluate the weight and water pressure.
+But first, get an approval from your homeowners’ association or property manager.
+Then have the building architect or engineer evaluate the weight and water pressure.
 Finally, contact your local plumber for the drainage & plant a lot of aromatic plants around.
 Voilà!
 Your Turkish balcony ideas are ready!

 A Cozy Balcony Adorned With Vibrant European Flowers and Greenery.